-- (ii) The Tribe shall submit, with the report, a copy of the eligibility determination made under Subsection(d) of this section. - (iii) If a license is not issue to an applicant, the Tribe: - Shall notify the National Indian Gaming Commission; and - 2.
-May forward copies of its eligibility determination and investigative report (if

-- (iv) With respect to key employees and primary management officials, the Tribe shall retain applications for employment and reports (if any) of background investigations for inspection by the Chairman of the National Indian Gaming Commission or his or her designee for no less than three (3) years from the date of termination of employment. - (g) Granting a Gaming License. - (i) If, within a thirty (30) day period after the National Indian Gaming Commission receives a report, the National Indian Gaming Commission notifies the Tribe that it has no objection to the issuance of a license pursuant to a license application filed by a key employee or a primary management official for whom the Tribe has provided an application and investigative report to the National Indian Gaming Commission, the Tribe may issue a license to such applicant. - (ii) The Tribe shall respond to a request for additional information from the Chairman of the National Indian Gaming Commission concerning a key employee or a primary management official who is the subject of a report.
-Such a request shall suspend the 30- day period under Paragraph (g)(i) of this section until the Chairman of the National Indian Gaming Commission receives the additional information.
+- (ii) The Commission shall submit, with the report, a copy of the eligibility determination made under Subsection (e) of this section. - (iii) If a license is not issued to an applicant, the Commission: - 1.
+Shall notify the National Indian Gaming Commission; and - May forward copies of its eligibility determination and investigative report (if any) to the National Indian Gaming Commission for the inclusion in the Indian Gaming Individuals Records System. - (iv) With respect to key employees and primary management officials, the Commission shall retain applications for employment and reports (if any) of background investigations for inspection by the Chairman of the National Indian Gaming Commission or his or her designee for no less than three (3) years from the date of termination of employment. - (h) Granting a Gaming License. - (i) If, within a thirty (30) day period after the National Indian Gaming Commission receives a report, the National Indian Gaming Commission notifies the Commission that it has no objection to the issuance of a license pursuant to a license application filed by a key employee or a primary management official for whom the Commission has provided an application and investigative report to the National Indian Gaming Commission, the Commission may issue a license to such applicant.

-If, within the thirty (30) day period described (iii) above, the National Indian Gaming Commission provides the Tribe with a statement itemizing objections to the issuance of a license to a key employee or to a primary management official for whom the Tribe has provided an application and investigative report to the National Indian Gaming Commission, Tribe shall reconsider the the application, taking into account the objections itemized by the National Indian Gaming Commission.
-The Tribe shall make the final decision whether to issue a license to such applicant.
+- (ii) The Commission and/or Gaming Enterprise shall respond to a request for additional information from the Chairman of the National Indian Gaming Commission concerning a key employee or a primary management official who is the subject of a report.
+Such a request shall suspend the 30 - day period under Paragraph (h)(i) of this section until the Chairman of the National Indian Gaming Commission receives the additional information. - (iii) If, within the thirty (30) day period described above, the National Indian Gaming Commission provides the Commission with a statement itemizing objections to the issuance of a license to a key employee or to a primary management official for whom the Commission has provided an application and investigative report to the National Indian Gaming Commission, the Commission shall reconsider the application, taking into account the objections itemized by the National Indian Gaming Commission.
+The Commission shall make the final decision whether to issue a license to such applicant.

-(h) License Suspension
+(j) License Suspension

-(i) If, after the issuance of a gaming license, the Tribe receives from the National Indian Gaming Commission reliable information indicating that a key employee or a primary management official is not eligible for employment under Subsection (d) above, the Tribe shall suspend such license and shall notify in writing the licensee of the suspension and the proposed revocation.
+(i) If, after the issuance of a gaming license, the Commission receives from the National Indian Gaming Commission reliable information indicating that a key employee or a primary management official is not eligible for employment under Subsection (e) above, the Commission shall suspend such license and shall notify in writing the licensee of the suspension and the proposed revocation.

-- (ii) The Tribe shall notify the licensee of a time and a place for a hearing on the proposed revocation of a license. - (iii) After a revocation hearing, the Tribe shall decide to revoke or to reinstate a gaming license.
-The Tribe shall notify the National Indian Gaming Commission of its decision.
+- (ii) The Commission shall notify the licensee of a time and a place for a hearing on the proposed revocation of a license. - (iii) After a revocation hearing, the Commission shall decide to revoke or to reinstate a gaming license.
+The Commission shall notify the National Indian Gaming Commission of it decision.

-7. LICENSE LOCATIONS.
-The Tribe shall issue a separate license to each place, facility or location on Indian lands where Class II and/or Class III gaming is conducted under this ordinance.
+SECTION 7.
+LICENSE LOCATIONS.
+The Nation shall issue a separate license to each place, facility or location on Indian lands where Class II and/or Class III Gaming is conducted under this ordinance.